Fix flaky tests Beta

 Once a fix is available the row is marked as "PR opened".
 Select a row to view the task overview.
 This includes the following information:

-• Summary of the fix
+• Summary of the fix.

-• Root cause of the flakiness
+• The root cause of the flakiness.

-• Details of the proposed fix
+• The details of the proposed fix.

 You also get a code diff of the proposed fix along with logs of the decision process presented as a conversation between "User" (Chunk) and "Assistant" (AI model provider).
 The diff and logs are designed to help you understand Chunk’s reasoning and analysis process.